Акустика приміщень

 Helmholtz Resonator construction is simple enough and may be made from non-expensive and available materials in a music room or a studio while performing building works.

-Panel conversion absorber is quite popular means of acoustic treating for critical listening rooms due to its simple construction and rather wide range of absorbing diapason in the area of low frequencies.
+Acoustic low-frequency conversion absorber (LFCA) Panel conversion absorber is quite popular means of acoustic treating for critical listening rooms due to its simple construction and rather wide range of absorbing diapason in the area of low frequencies.
 Panel absorber is represented by hard resonator-framing with enclosed air volume, which is hermetically covered with flexible and massive panel (membrane).
 Plywood or MDF with glued inner layer of damping material are used as membrane material.
 Effective sound-absorbing material is put into the frame inner space.
 Sound vibrations motivate the membrane (panel) and the connected air.
 In this case kinetic energy o the membrane is converted into heat energy due to inner loss in membrane material, while kinetic energy of the air molecules is converted into heat energy due to viscous friction in sound-absorber.
 That is why we call this type of absorber conversional.

 Absorber is represented by a system mass-spring, due to which it has resonant frequency, which makes it work the most effective.
 Absorber can be tuned to desirable diapason often by changing its form, volume and the membrane’s parameters.
-Precise calculation of panel absorber resonant frequency is a complex mathematical problem, where the result depends on big quantity of initial parameters: fixation way of the membrane, framing construction, absorber’s characteristics, etc.
+Precise calculation of panel absorber resonant frequency is a complex mathematical problem, where the result depends on big quantity of initial parameters: fixation way of the membrane, framing construction, absorber’s characteristics, etc. Nonetheless, using some admissions and simplifications allows achieving acceptable practical result.
+Let’s consider that a membrane with surface density m is fixed on a framing with depth d and they vibrate as an integral unit with no surface deformation.
+In such case, resonant frequency fo can be described as follows: fo=600/sqrt(m*d), where

 m – membrane surface density kg/sq.m